 Seven nominations.
 Peacock.

 Cate Blanchett plays a renowned conductor, Lydia Tár.
 As the titular character, she is cunning, talented and on too high of a pedestal to fall — but she does.
 “Tár," which is nominated for best picture and best actress, deals with the dichotomy between power and art and takes on the culture wars dominating politics and popular discourse.
-It is available for rent and purchase on Amazon and iTunes and is streaming exclusively on Peacock.
+It is available for rent and purchase on Amazon and Apple TV and is streaming exclusively on Peacock.

 Six nominations.
 Paramount+.